State Superintendent of Schools: Michael Martirano

-- Robin Anglin — Science Coordinator of the Office of Instruction
+- Robin Anglin-Sizemore — Science Coordinator, Office of Secondary Learning

 Background: West Virginia requires all students complete at least three credits of science in order to graduate from high school.
 West Virginia has two graduation pathways, a skilled pathway and a professional pathway, and the pathway taken alters the students’ science requirements.
 All students are required to take Physical Science and either Biology or Conceptual Biology, students in the skilled pathway are required to take one additional elective science course, and students in the professional pathway are required to take two additional elective science courses.
 West Virginia has grade level standards for grades K–8 that have detailed grade level objectives that have proven difficult to accomplish in a year’s time.
 West Virginia has created revisions to these standards to condense and cluster these objectives, but has not yet adopted them due to the impending development of the Next Generation Science Standards.
 West Virginia’s high school standards are organized by content, ninth grade being physical science, tenth grade being biology or conceptual biology, and elective courses making up the rest of the science requirements.
 Science is assessed in West Virginia through the WESTEST 2 annually in grades 3–11 which follows the state mandated curriculum.
 West Virginia has postponed its current standards revision schedule in order to wait for the completion of the NGSS, and therefore is anxious to adopt the NGSS and has already allocated state funds toward implementation.